 Open the “Start” menu from desktop panel and choose the option called “Settings”.
 Locate the “Update & Security” option on the left side in “Settings”.
 In “Update &Security” there is another option called “Windows Security”.

 Now, go to the option called “Virus & Threat” and click on “Manage Settings” so that you can view the anti-virus protection protocols.
 Then, disable the “Real-Time Protection” by toggling the bar.

 Now that the protection is disabled, you should not have any trouble updating the system.
 Try updating and check if you get the error or not.

 Run SFC Scanner

-Often times, if the system files are corrupted or damaged, or even if the installation files are corrupted, then you are likely to get this error as the corrupted files to come in confliction with the internal memory.
+Often times, if the system files are corrupted or damaged, or even if the installation files are corrupted, then you are likely to get this error as the corrupted files come in conflict with the internal memory.
 So, to check and repair corrupted files, run the SFC scanning method in the following way: